sunzihan23/tp/docs/UserGuide.md

 *![Clear_Course](images/CommandSuccessScreenshots/ClearCourseSuccess.png)*

 <div markdown="span" class="alert alert-warning">:exclamation: <b>Caution:</b>
 Clearing all courses will also clear all the students in each course.
-Ensure that you really wish to clear all data from CodeSphere before using the `clear` course command.
+Ensure that you really wish to clear all data from CodeSphere before using the `clear` course command because this action cannot be undone.
 </div>

 [_Back to Top_](#table-of-contents)